Living Guideline Post-Concussion

 What is a concussion?

 A concussion is a brain injury that affects how the brain works.
 A concussion can‘t be seen on x-rays or brain scans.
+Use this Post-Concussion Information Sheet to help you understand what to do, where to get help, and how to get better safely after a concussion.

 What causes a concussion?